Learning Objectives

 print(f" Activation energy: {delta_G_star/k_B:.2e} K\n")

-# === Nucleation Analysis of Al-Cu Alloy ===
+# === Nucleation Analysis for an Al-Cu Alloy ===

 #